Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Iterated Fourier Series Converging Pointwise: Theorem on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity

 Let us consider the case of arbitrary $k$ ($k\in\mathbb{N}$).
-Let us analyze the stochastic integral of type (\ref{30.34}) and find its representation, convenient for the following consideration.
+Let us analyze the stochastic integral defined by (\ref{30.34}) and find its representation convenient for the following consideration.
 In order to do it we introduce several notations.
 Suppose that

 where